michtesar/repo-monitor/README.md

 1. http://127.0.0.1:8000/docs - Swagger documentation
 2. http://127.0.0.1:8000/health - Use this endpoint to check the health of the application
-3. http://127.0.0.1:8000/events - List of all events for the particular repositories (cached)
 4. http://127.0.0.1:8000/statistics - Provide basic statistics for the repositories passed in the JSON body with `repositories` key as a list of strings.